Tejashwi Yadav’s anger erupted over the agricultural law, this anti-peasant law says. Tejashwi Yadav gets in the middle about the farmer’s bill, calling it anti-farmer. - Good Night, Good Hockey

 oi-Ankur Singh

 New Delhi.
-The central government has been the target of opposition to the farmer’s bill.
+The central government has been the target of opposition to the farmers bill.
 Rashtriya Janata Dal’s leader, Tejashwi Yadav, has attacked the central government over this bill.
 He said this bill is anti-peasant, anti-poor.
-Tejashwi said I have said from the beginning that the NDA government at the center is anti-peasant, anti-poor and anti-labor.
-They want to push the bill on people.
+Tejashwi said I have said from the outset that the NDA government in the Center is anti-peasant, anti-poor and anti-labor.
+They want to force the bill on people.
 These accounts are completely anti-peasant.
 This bill will have a negative effect on farmers and will have a bad effect on the land.
 In a tweet, Tejashwi wrote, “After the youth, farmers are now the target of the government.”
-The RJD is strongly opposed to the government’s anti-peasant dual engine regulations passed in the Lok Sabha.
-Unemployed youth and peasants together will overthrow this poor government.
+The RJD has expressed strong opposition to the government’s anti-peasant dual engine regulations passed in the Lok Sabha.
+Unemployed youth and farmers together will overthrow this poor government.

 Let us know that on Thursday the agricultural law was passed in the Lok Sabha.
 Harsimrat Kaur Badal, the leader of the Shiromani Akali Dal and a minister in the central government, resigned as minister in protest against the bill.
 Prime Minister Narendra Modi has supported this bill in the interests of farmers.
-The prime minister said the people who ruled this country for decades and did nothing to strengthen the farmers should be careful about the politics of such people.
-These people advocate for middlemen who falsely rob the farmers’ profits.
-Explain that on Thursday, agricultural laws were passed in the Lok Sabha, in protest of which Minister Harsimrat Kaur resigned from the position of minister.
+The prime minister said the people who ruled this country for decades and did nothing to strengthen the peasants should be careful about the politics of such people.
+These people advocate for middlemen who falsely rob farmers’ profits.
+Explain that on Thursday agricultural laws were passed in the Lok Sabha, against which Union Minister Harsimrat Kaur resigned as minister.
 In addition, Congress, TMC and RSP were also against this bill in Lok Sabha.

-Also read: Agricultural law 2020 benefits farmers, opposition misleads country by lying: Narendra Singh Tomar
+Also read this: Agricultural Law 2020 is beneficial to farmers, opposition misleads the country by lying: Narendra Singh Tomar

 To get the latest news from Oneindia.
 Receive news updates all day long.